covjson/specification/profiles.md

 #### PolygonSeriesCoverage profile

-- A coverage with PolygonSeriesCoverage profile must have a domain with PolygonSeries profile.
+- A coverage with PolygonSeriesCoverage profile MUST have a domain with PolygonSeries profile.

 Example:
 ```js